 Identifying key areas for improvement shows you adjustments that need to be made and gets everyone aligned and on the same page.

-Working virtually requires even more stringent cybersecurity and compliance standards.
-Look at it this way — it’s not an inconvenience, but a service to your clients.
-Staying compliant helps prevent fraud and data breaches, two things that can spark a tsunami of problems for both you and your clients.
+As much of the world shifts to remote work, industries are demanding new, more stringent cybersecurity and compliance standards to keep their businesses protected.
+Look at it this way - it’s not an inconvenience, but a service to your clients.
+Staying compliant helps prevent fraud and data breaches, and neither you nor your clients want to get near any of that.

 To make sure you’re doing all you can to work securely, follow the IRS “Security Six” to ensure client information is never compromised.
-This includes using:
+This includes implementing the following:

 - Antivirus software and setting it to automatically update so you’re always current.